 - children characters

-- urban scenes
+- urban scenes- interior scenes

 - diversity in character design